some-random-idiot/pizzashop/README.md

 > Perform refactorings in small steps.
 In this case, we extract a method first, then move it to a better place.

-`print_pizza` creates a string `description` to describe the pizza.
+`order_pizza` creates a string `description` to describe the pizza.
 That is a poor location for this because:
 1. the description could be needed elsewhere in the application
 2. it relies on info about a Pizza that only the Pizza knows.